scnerd/koehn_diaspora/README.md

 you want with `--build-arg [argument]=[value]` e.g.,
 `docker build --build-arg GIT_BRANCH=develop .`.

-# How "official" images are produced
+# How “official” images are produced

 When a new version of Diaspora is released, I run this script twice.
 Once with the `--diaspora-version` flag set to the current version number, and once without, to build `master` and tag `latest`.
 It's